LASIK is normally a very successful surgery. However, there are risks that you should understand.

 A condition of progressive corneal weakening referred to as keratoconus may occur with or without laser vision correction and is thought to be genetically predisposed.
 It has a prevalence in the general population of 1 in 2000.

 This condition can sometimes be identified in pre-screening testing for laser vision correction patients by determining the thickness and shape of the cornea.
 If keratoconus is diagnosed, than laser vision correction is contra indicated.
 However, keratoconus may occur later, even in the presence of normal testing for corneal thickness and normal corneal shape.
 The clinical manifestation of keratoconus, referred to as ectasia after laser vision correction, may result in a worsening of vision requiring progressive changes in glasses or contact prescription and may require further corneal surgery.
+The incidence of this complication is reported to be about 1 in 5,000.

 The most common side effect is the need to undergo an “enhancement procedure” for over or under correction of the treatment goal.
 Various studies indicate as high as 10 to 25% incidence of enhancement, depending on the source.
 The higher the degree of nearsightedness, farsightedness, or astigmatism, the greater the probability that re-treatment may be needed.